lukicmarko/att.capp.api.reference/apiary.md

         + Undefined: not yet known. (could be that scenario is not yet compiled)
         + Cloud: scenario runs in the cloud.
         + Offline: scenario is offloaded to a local devices that supports scenarios.

++ Response 400

+        {
+            "message" : [
+                            {
+                                "error" : "some error text."
+                            },
+                            {
+                                "error" : "some error text 2."
+                            }
+                        ],
+            "developerMessage": "A message used for debugging purposes", "plainErrors": "some error text. some error text 2.", "state": {
+                        "compileErrors":{
+                                    "value": null,
+                                    "errors": [
+                                                  {
+                                                      "exception": null,
+                                                      "errorMessage": "some error text."
+                                                  },
+                                                  {
+                                                      "exception": null,
+                                                      "errorMessage": "some error text 2."
+                                                  }
+                                              ]
+                                }
+                    }
+        }